Rizq-Solutions/sweeper_erp/README.md

 # Rizq Solutions ERP Prototype - Built with Latest React-Native

 This is a mobile app version for erp project management for Rizq Solutions Clientele - Sweeper_Erp.
-We are using temporary Firebase as to start prototyping our development with soon having backend system to this
+We are using temporary Firebase as to start prototyping our development with soon having backend system for this objective

 ### Demo